How to Read Course Descriptions

 Course Typically Offered: Fall

-This honors course gives highly motivated students the opportunity to immerse themselves in world literature from antiquity to 1600, identifying and pursuing their own research interest to a much greater degree than a general survey course allows.
+This honors course gives students the opportunity to immerse themselves in world literature from antiquity to 1600, identifying and pursuing their own research interest to a much greater degree than a general survey course allows.
 UC CREDIT LIMITATION: Credit for LIT 270 or LIT 270H.
 C-ID-ENGL-140.

 LIT 271: World Literature Since 1600